noamhoffer/academic-kickstart/content/home/research.md

 In one project inspired by Kant’s account of hope, I wish to investigate the role of hope in political activism.
 While there is a growing body of philosophical literature exploring the nature of hope, an account of the social-political dimensions of hope is still lacking.
 I suggest that hope figures not only in the attitudes of individuals involved in political activity, but that it is also required for characterizing the collective nature of activism and its ends.
 A standard account of hope analyzes it to include the belief that a desired outcome is possible though not certain.
 While hope does not depend on a judgment of probability, it can be responsive to evidence, increasing in light of ‘signs for hope’.
 Thus by utilizing Kant’s account of reflective judgment, I maintain that hope also involves a second-order disposition to look for and be receptive to such signs.
 Therefore, I augment the account of hope with a collective element which is the act of creating signs of hope in the public sphere.
 In the context of political action, this means creating signs for the possibility of social change.
 Taking a cue from Kant’s principle of the purposiveness of nature, I suggest transposing it to signs of hope in the social realm in the following ways.
 One type of sign is the formation of solidarity between disadvantaged groups which have seemingly unrelated interests.
 That would be a sign that a shared vision of justice is realizable through collective political action.
 A second type is the emergence of internal organization, for example in unionization or local grassroots campaigns.
 In addition to the immediate causes, such activities are signs for the very possibility of collective political agency.
 Thus the outcomes of solidarity and agency are valued not only instrumentally for specific policy changes but also because they foster in the agents of change and their intended audience the hope that political action can make a difference.
 {{% /expand%}}

-{{%expand "Metaphysics"%}}
-The second project I plan to pursue applies the Kantian critique of metaphysics to contemporary analytic metaphysics.
-In my work on Kant’s doctrine of regulative ideas, I show how certain metaphysical theories are meaningful not because they provide knowledge about what reality is like, but rather in virtue of expressing how we ought to think about reality according to rational norms.
-I propose that this account of Kantian regulative metaphysics can provide a new framework for understanding various debates related to truthmaking, grounding, and fundamentality.
-These debates revolve around the question whether there are facts or entities that are more fundamental than others in explaining features of reality, and if there are, what are they and what is the nature of this explanatory grounding relation.
-By applying the notion of regulative metaphysics, I suggest that some disputes are substantial, i.e., not merely verbal, even though there is no fact of the matter that allows their resolution.
-For example discussions of grounding and fundamentality often appeal to various criteria such as explanatory completeness, parsimony, and naturalness.
-Yet the justification of those principles and the knowledge they afford is usually unaccounted for.
-Kant’s regulative metaphysics provides an example of how to make explicit the interests underlying disputed metaphysical theories and grant them significance in virtue of different types of explanatory norms.
-{{% /expand%}}

 {{%expand "Digital Humanities"%}}
 Using my 15 years of experience in software engineering  I started to develop new research projects in Digital Humanities.